Northwoods Philatelic Society

 Jim Stearns, Secretary/Bulletin Editor

 SPEAKING OF STAMPS: As we noted above, WISCOPEX planning is well underway.
 We would be remiss if we did not also remind everybody that our friends in Green Bay also have a date for BAYPEX, which is March 24TH.
-It is time to update your want list, and more importantly for now, "save" those dates on the calendar.
-So often, we hear someone say, with sincere regret "Gee… I forgot about that show, and we made plans.
-If only …… ".
+It is time to update your want list, and equally importantly, circle your calendar.
 Plan your spring show schedule now.
 Check the ATFP for more details on shows this winter and spring.

 Send $2 and a self-addressed stamped #10 envelope